Alexandra-Kovlev/RestAPI-Project/README.md

 * [Postman](https://www.postman.com/)

-###***This project shows how to create a simple RESTful API using the Flask.
-Among the included features, you'll see how to:***###

-* creating a database for users who are allowed API accsess
-* GET/POST/PATCH/PUT and DELETE books from our database
+The code is hosted at https://github.com/Alexandra-Kovlev/RestAPI-Project

 Return custom status codes and headers
 Create resources using POST requests
 Deleting resources using DELETE requests
 Test the application using Flask's test client

-The code is hosted at https://github.com/Alexandra-Kovlev/RestAPI-Project